snowplow/data-models/README.md

 ![snowplow-logo](media/snowplow_logo.png)

 Snowplow is a scalable open-source platform for rich, high quality, low-latency data collection.
-It is designed to collect high quality, complete behavioural data for enterprise business.
+It is designed to collect high quality, complete behavioral data for enterprise business.

 # Snowplow Pipeline Overview

 ![snowplow-pipeline](media/snowplow_architecture.png)

-The [Snowplow trackers][tracker-docs] enable highly customisable collection of raw, unopinionated event data.
+The [Snowplow trackers][tracker-docs] enable highly customizable collection of raw, unopinionated event data.
 The pipeline validates these events against a JSONSchema - to guarantee a high quality dataset - and adds information via both standard and custom enrichments.

 This data is then made available in-stream for real-time processing, and can also be loaded to blob storage and data warehouse for analysis.